15 Breakthrough Roles of Famous Actors

 8. Kate Winslet (Heavenly Creatures)

-Academy award winner Kate Winslet made a confident debut with ‘Heavenly Creatures’ in a role that not only gave her a chance to show her well honed acting skills but at the same time made a point that she won’t fit into a box as far as her career is concerned.
+Academy Award winner Kate Winslet made a confident debut with ‘Heavenly Creatures’ in a role that not only gave her a chance to show her well-honed acting skills but at the same time made a point that she won’t fit into a box as far as her career is concerned.
 She captured every intricate nuances of her character – an allegedly homosexual teenager – profoundly and delivered a performance that is both heart wrenching and despicable.
-One doesn’t need to be a film critic to appreciate the beauty of her performance which elevates the film to a great extent.
-Although she became an international star only after the mega success of ‘Titanic’, the critical acclaim that she got for her debut film made sure that her acting career took off in a big way in UK.
+One doesn’t need to be a film critic to appreciate the beauty of her performance, which elevates the film to a great extent.
+Although she became an international star only after the mega success of ‘Titanic’, the critical acclaim that she got for her debut film made sure that her acting career took off in a big way in the UK.

 7. Johnny Depp (Edward Scissorhands)